-Lake Vostok extends over about 14,000 square km (roughly the size of Lake Ontario) and is overlaid by 3,710 m (12,170 ft.) of ice.
-It has a maximum depth of 510 m, an average depth of 125 m, a volume of 1800 cubic km, and a bed that is 710 m below sea level.
+Lake Vostok extends over about 14,000 square kilometers (roughly the size of Lake Ontario) and is overlaid by 3,710 meters (12,170 feet) of ice.
+It has a maximum depth of 510 meters, an average depth of 125 meters, a volume of 1800 cubic kilometers, and a bed that is 710 meters below sea level.
 It may be 500,000 to 1 million years old and, based on density measurements, is composed of fresh water.

 Researchers hope that, aside from its intrinsic interest, Lake Vostok will serve as a natural terrestrial laboratory to help understand the conditions that may exist in the putative subsurface oceans on Jupiter's moons Europa and Callisto.
 In particular, NASA has identified four objectives in its Europa Vostok Initiative.
 These are to investigate the nature and origin of the lake, obtain evidence of long-term climatic change associated with it, identify a site suitable for in-situ microbiological exploration, and validate the design of planetary radar sounders for exploration of Europa.
 A first step toward developing instrumentation for exploring Lake Vostok was taken in 1998 with the deployment of the Lo'ihi Underwater Volcanic Vent Mission Probe.

 Of primary concern is that any vehicle and instrumentation introduced into Lake Vostok be scrupulously clean of biological material to avoid contaminating any indigenous life (see forward-contamination).
 Among the instruments and measurement methods that may be used on the first entry probe into the lake are redox sensors and UV Raman and fluorescence spectroscopy.